aarongilly/notes/content/Proxy Measures.md

 ## Example Proxy Measures

 - Tylenol consumption as a proxy for overall pain in your life.
-    - Confounding variable: you share your bottle of Tylenol without others, who will introduce noise into the signal.
+    - Confounding variable: you share your bottle of Tylenol without others, who will introduce [[Noise]] into the signal.
 - Infant mortality rate as a proxy for a countries level of health care
 - GDP as a proxy for the average standard of living in a country
     - Proxy gap: assumes a relatively even distribution of wealth.
 If the entire GDP is earned by one person and everyone else in the country makes nothing.